Crio-Bytes/Networking/IPV4_Addressing/README.md

 <br/><br/> <hr>

 ### ACTIVITY 3.1 :
-Now that you know quite a lot about classful IPV4 addressing, let's see how you fare in [this quiz](Quiz/Quiz3.txt)!
+Now that you know quite a lot about classful IPV4 addressing, let's see how you fare in [Quiz3](Quiz/Quiz3/Quiz3.txt)!